JavaView provides an integrated viewer and geometry toolbox for

 Graphics Types and Options

-loaded, then ensure that your virtual machine has enough memory allocated.
+NOTE: If you encounter that some applets are not loaded or issue a memory warning, then ensure that your Java virtual machine has enough memory allocated.

 WebMathematica and JavaView